 Additional things to consider:

 As a general rule of thumb, plan on two-three questions (not of the procedural type).

 Jen Weld worked as an admissions consultant and Former Asst.
 Dir. of Admissions at Cornell’s EMBA program (4 years) prior to joining Accepted.
 She has an additional 10 years of experience in higher ed and corporate marketing.
-Want Jen to help you get accepted to business school?
+Want Jen to help you get Accepted?
 Click here to get in touch!

 Applying to a top b-school?
 The talented folks at Accepted have helped hundreds of applicants get accepted to their dream programs.
 Whether you are figuring out where to apply, writing your application essays, or prepping for your interviews, we are just a call (or click) away.

 Contact us, and get matched up with the consultant who will help you get accepted!